AlexAndradeNet/playwright-typescript-skeleton/README.md

 ### Running the Tests

-Once the environment is set up, you can run the tests using the following
+Once the environment is set up, you can run the tests with these commands:
-commands:

 - **Run all tests**:
   ```bash